llord1/llord1.github.io/_posts/core-samples/2020-11-14-CurrentOutline.md

 Language and law (predict the likelihood of success in creole cases, the typical legal language/phrases in creole cases).

-#### Additional models:
+#### Additional models and discussions:

 * Kmeans clustering for Creole language origins; French, African, Spanish, Portuguese, English, and Tamil.
 Many-to-one relationship?

 * Consideration of Cross-Lingual Sentiment Analysis Models using graph theory.

-* Test text generation: Machine Learning using transformers (not LSTM); GPT2 (using Google Collab)
+* Test text generation: Machine Learning using transformers (not LSTM); GPT2 (using TensorFlow and Google Collab)

+* Attempt to leverage the natural annotation provided by a crowdsourced online dictionary [Wiwords](http://wiwords.com/), to actively/continuously address word sense disambiguation issues that arise from the analysis of a low-resource language (Saint Lucian Creole)'s social media (Facebook, Instagram, Twitter, etc.) text data.
+By improving word sense disambiguation issues with the creole language, one may be better able to assess the language's vitality via assessing the frequency of its usage in social media posts.
+[See a draft of expanded discussion.](https://llord1.github.io/papers/2020/11/27/wiwords)

-* Attempting to use the phrase-grams to aid with creating additional Creole literature on various topics; attempting to translate an English legal document into Creole (check if accuracy is present; if the text remains neutral (as the law is believed to be so, or if there are additional emotions detected)and see how successful additional legal document generation could be.
+* Attempt to use the phrase-grams to aid with creating additional Creole literature on various topics; attempting to translate an English legal document into Creole (check if accuracy is present; if the text remains neutral (as the law is believed to be so, or if there are additional emotions detected)and see how successful additional legal document generation could be.

 * Additional paper on standard creative literature (stories and fables).
 Thinking and creating in English first, then translating to Creole; or thinking and creating directly in Creole, then translating to English.